 The Ford Focus Estate is closer than ever to matching the Volkswagen Golf Estate in this area

-These vary according to trim level, with contemporary metallic, wood or carbon-effect highlights to draw the eye.
+These vary according to trim level, with contemporary metallic or carbon-effect highlights to draw the eye.
 Like most models in the class, there are still harder plastics to be found lower down and out of sight, but these should at least prove hardwearing.

 Ford Focus Estate dashboard

 As in the Fiesta, most buttons have been eradicated from the dashboard, replaced by a prominent colour touchscreen.
-An update in October 2019 means this measures eight inches even on the entry-level Zetec model.
-The display can also recognise the ‘pinch and swipe’ gestures we’re used to from tablets and smartphones.
+An update in late 2021 means that even the entry-level Trend gets an eight-inch screen, whereas all other models receive an expansive 13.2-inch display.

 No matter which Focus Estate model you choose, all run Ford’s latest SYNC 4 software.
 This is incredibly responsive to your inputs and is just as easy to use as a smartphone.
 Speaking of smartphones, if you’d rather use software that resembles that of your own device, Apple CarPlay and Android Auto also come as standard.

 Unfortunately, in the pursuit of minimalism, Ford has fallen into the industry-wide trap of integrating the climate controls into the main touchscreen.
 While these do have fixed shortcuts at the bottom of the display for easy access, they can still be difficult to operate on the move compared to an old-fashioned physical dial or switch.

 Just like the Ford Focus hatchback, there are plenty of trim levels to help the Focus Estate appeal to a broad range of customers.
 After a reshuffle in 2021, the range now kicks off with the Trend model.
 This comes as standard with 16-inch alloy wheels, LED headlights, the aforementioned eight-inch touchscreen, cruise control and lane-keep assist.